anicket-15/Disaster-Response-Pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credits must be given to Udacity for the starter codes and FigureEight for provding the data used by this project.
+Credits must be given to Udacity and FigureEight for provding the data used by this project.
 ## Instructions:<a name="instructions"></a>
 1. Run the following commands in the project's root directory to set up your database and model.